Veercodeprog/Data-Structures-implementation/README.md

+## Guidelines

+Please keep the following guidelines in mind when contributing:

+- Only coding problems that are qualified to be asked in good interviews will be added.
+We aim to select problems that demonstrate important concepts and techniques in DSA (Data Structures and Algorithms).
+- Problems based on repetitive or trivial ideas may not be added to keep the list concise and focused on important topics.
+- Our goal is to create a small yet comprehensive collection of problems that can help you qualify for coding exams and improve your competitive programming skills.
+- If there is an existing pseudocode file for an algorithm, consider improving or optimizing it instead of creating a new one.

 # Daily Coding Problems

 Welcome to Daily Coding Problems, a repository dedicated to challenging coding problems and fostering discussions on various approaches and solutions.
 Join us on this coding adventure where we strive to enhance our problem-solving skills and share knowledge with fellow programmers.